chinapedia/wikipedia.abstract.en/Page/Charles_Sanders_Peirce.md

 Mathematics

-Peirce-quincuncial-bright-lines.gif of a sphere keeps angles true except at several isolated points and results in less distortion of area than in other projections.
+of a sphere keeps angles true except at several isolated points and results in less distortion of area than in other projections.
 It can be tessellated, that is, multiple copies can be joined together continuously edge-to-edge.]]Peirce's most important work in pure mathematics was in logical and foundational areas.
 He also worked on linear algebra, matrices, various geometries, topology and Listing numbers, Bell numbers, graphs, the four-color problem, and the nature of continuity.

 He worked on applied mathematics in economics, engineering, and map projections (such as the Peirce quincuncial projection), and was especially active in probability and statistics.[77]